Bay Window Styles

 The only good reason not to fix this way is because you have chunky coving running around the edge of the ceiling.
 This is especially a problem for curtains hanging within the bay only.

-If within your bay has a lower ceiling than the main room.
-As well as hanging longer curtains.
-Then you will need to have the track return out of the bay on each side.
+If "within" your bay has a lower ceiling than the main room.
+And you are planning on hanging floor length curtains.
+Then you will need to have the track return out of the bay on each side usaually.
 These end bits of tracking will fix to the wall on each side of the bay.
 Trying to hang long curtains with a wall/frame fixed track within a bay with deep window sills just doesn't work.
 The curtains at the sides just don't sit right.

 Wall fixed bay window curtain tracks

 Wall fixed bay window curtain tracks work best with either window sill length curtains.
-Usually hanging within the bay only.
+When you have deep window sills.
+This usually means hanging your curtains within the bay only hanging down to just off the windos sill.

-Or for long curtains when the window sills are very shallow and don't stick out too much.
+Or hanging long floor length curtains when the window sills are very shallow and don't stick out too much.
 Usually in older Victorian style bay windows.
+The window sills don't puch the curtains out too much.
+Also you won't be left with wide gaps on the bay sides.

 When I talk about compromises.
 Often when I measure a bay for a new curtain track.
 There are many times a radiator in the centre of the bay.

 Often the radiator is a modern slimline version.
 These don't protrude out a massive amount.
 So I don't usually allow for this when measuring for long curtains.
 I still measure across the front edges of the window sill.

 I know that when the curtains are closed over the radiator.
 They will be pushed out a little.
 This is where the compromise "kicks in".